Yigal/courses-statistics-for-data-science/chapter2.md

     correctMessage: "+++"
   - failureMessage: "Try again!" # Message shown when there are errors (and there is no specific error available).
     incorrectMessage: "---"
-  isOrdered: false # Should the items in the zones be ordered as in the solution code?

 ```